SDE-ADNAN/Node_JS_Maximillian/Sec_4:_Improved_Development_Workflow_&_Debugging/README.md

     - you can also use the watch option on the debug view on the left side and write a perticular variable name that you want to debug and see specifically:
     - you can also see the call stack and all the breakpoints and also edit your breakpoints. from right there.

+---

+# 51 : Using the debugger

+1. you can use the debug console terminal's last line as a realtime nodejs/js scripts compilor type of thing that is very helpful.
+2. like someVariable.split("=")   this will give the result right at the runtime in the debugger.

+---

+# 52 : Restarting the debugger Automatically After Editing our app

+1.